smathilakath/linearequation/README.md

-# linearequation
+Calculate the linear equation.

+Description:
-The program allows a user to enter a simple linear equation into a textbox whichthen generates data and a graph
+The program allows a user to enter a simple linear equation into a textbox which then generates data and a graph.